-SCREEN: Control well selected and melt curve highlighted.
+SCREEN: 61642_screenshot_11.
+Control well selected and melt curve highlighted.

 In the aligned melt curves tab, carefully review the plot displays for the unknown samples and compare them to the plot displays for controls.
-Select the wells containing the unknown sample replicates and align the melt curves with the controls in an ordered sequence by selecting the wells containing positive controls one by one [1].
+Select the wells containing the unknown sample replicates and align the melt curves with the controls in an ordered sequence by selecting the wells containing controls one by one [1].

-SCREEN: Unknown sample compared to positive controls.
+SCREEN: 61642_screenshot_12.
+Unknown sample compared to positive controls.

-Analyze the result for the unknown sample in the Difference plot tab to verify that the results obtained are consistent [1].
+Analyze the result for the unknown sample in the Difference plot tab to verify that the results obtained are consistent.
+Select the wells containing the unknown sample replicates and align the melt curves with the controls in an ordered sequence by selecting the wells containing controls one by one [1].

-SCREEN: A result analyzed in the Difference plot tab.
+SCREEN: 61642_screenshot_13.
+A result analyzed in the Difference plot tab.